SAP-samples/teched2023-IN260/exercises/ex6/README.md

-# Exercise 5 (Optional) - Deploying the application to SAP Business Technology Platform
+# Exercise 6 (Optional) - Deploying the Application to SAP Business Technology Platform

 In this exercise, we will look at the steps required to deploy the application to the SAP Business Technology Platform.